 In the spring, the American Conversations students will collaborate with a digital photography class to create photo/audio essays that will be used by the League of Women Voters to encourage informed and lively participation in public and civic life.

 Today was Abby Benson’s last day at Goodbye Blue Monday where she’s worked for over three years.
-Proprietors Dan Riggins and Katherine Dominguez along with several of her co-workers gave her a little send-off this morning.
+Proprietors Dan Riggins and Catherine Dominguez along with several of her co-workers gave her a little send-off this morning.
 The 2011 St. Olaf grad is also known to the Northfield community for her work with STOGROW and the SEEDS Farms (see this Relish.com article about her).
 She’s heading to Portland, OR for a life of quiet desperation productive and satisfying experience doing who-knows-what.

 I know her dad, Marty Benson, from playing racquetball and her mom, Jean Callister-Benson from way back when she worked at the Y in Faribault.
 As parents, they are reportedly thrilled that they no longer have Abby’s expensive mouth to feed proud that Abby’s launching her life as a full-fledged adult.

 One of the new initiatives that this group developed was alumni entrepreneur recruitment.
 In addition to promoting downtown Northfield as a marketplace, we wanted to promote it as a business location, particularly to the graduates of Carleton and St. Olaf Colleges.
 We introduced the concept for the first time at this year’s Homecoming Weekends.

 I knew this poster was in the works because back in early August, Ross had asked me to contribute photos for it and they needed one additional: a photo of creative class types working in a coffeehouse.

 All month long, I kept watching for a good photo op from my early morning corner office at GBM but it never quite came together.